mpienkosz/awesome-ml/README.md

 with [talos](https://github.com/autonomio/talos) by Mikko on Medium
 * [How to write simple Spelling Corrector](https://norvig.com/spell-correct.html) from Peter Norvig
 * [Kubernetes-GPU-Guide](https://github.com/Langhalsdino/Kubernetes-GPU-Guide) - how to set GPU-enabled cluster on multiple GPU machines
+* [Feature Selection with sklearn and Pandas](https://towardsdatascience.com/feature-selection-with-pandas-e3690ad8504b) - Introduction to Feature Selection methods (Filter, Wrapper and embedded) and their implementation in Python
+* [Exploratory analysis in Pandas](https://medium.com/analytics-vidhya/machine-learning-to-predict-taxi-fare-part-one-exploratory-analysis-6b7e6b1fbc78) based on New York Taxi Fare Prediction problem on KAggle

 ### 4.Libraries
  * [easy-tf-log](https://github.com/mrahtz/easy-tf-log) Simplifies logging in Tensorflow/Tensorboard